dotnet-foundation/wg-membership/.github/CONTRIBUTING.md

 2. Select the **"Idea For Membership Committee"** issue template.
 3. Fill in the required details and submit.

-> Tip: Assign one of the committee members to your issue for faster review.
+> Tip: Issues are automatically assigned to the appropriate committee members for review.
-> You can also present your idea in a meeting if preferred.

 ---